numerical-semigroups/Nuggets/README.md

 ![elements-gaps](snapshots/elements-multiplicity.png)

+Observe that from this picture one easily guess the Apéry set of 6 in the numerical semigorup.

 The heights of the columns of the red "columns" is known as the Kunz coordinates of the semigroup, and it uniquely determines it.
 This allows, for a fixed element in the semigroup, to make a one to one correspondence between the numerical semigroups having this element and a set of integer cones in a polytope.

 ```gap